queeno/dob-api/README.md

 A simple, scalable, highly available RESTful API written in Go, never to forget again your friends' birthdays.

 The application supports two modes of operation:
-- **Local mode:** A local HTTP server is created and accepts connections on: 0.0.0.0:8000
+- **Local mode:** An HTTP server is span up is bound to the following local address: 0.0.0.0:8000
-- **Serverless mode:** The application can run within a Go 1.x lambda function in AWS.
+- **Serverless mode:** This mode introduces support for AWS Go 1.x Lambda functions.

-The application automatically detects whether it is being run inside a lambda function and switches mode accordingly.
+The application is written to detect the appropriate mode of operation automatically.

-## Instructions
+## Build and deploy locally

-### App
+Only run this step if you wish to run the application in your local environment.

 Please install [Go 1.12](https://golang.org/doc/install) on your system.